IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 #### [lookupUser.go](lookupUser.go)

-This contains the lookupUser() function which calls the Users API to find a user matching each line from the userFile.
+This contains the lookupUser() function, which calls the Users API to find a user matching each line from the userFile.
 The userAttribute parameter determines which attribute is passed on the Users call with an equality search.
 It is intended that each line in the userFile matches a single user in the tenant, so only the first result is looked at.
 If there is a result returned, the user id is returned to the caller.

 #### [listTokens.go](listTokens.go)

-This contains the listTokens() function which calls the grants API to find all the tokens corresponding to the userid that was returned by lookupUser.
+This contains the listTokens() function, which calls the grants API to find all the tokens corresponding to the userid that was returned by lookupUser.

 #### [revokeTokens.go](revokeTokens.go)

-This contains the revokeTokens() function which calls the grants API to delete each token that was returned by listTokens().
+This contains the revokeTokens() function, which calls the grants API to delete each token that was returned by listTokens().

 #### [disableUser.go](disableUser.go)

-This contains the disableUser() function which calls the Users API to modify the user's password to an invalid hash.
+This contains the disableUser() function, which calls the Users API to modify the user's password to an invalid hash.
 This is done with the PATCH operation which takes a json structure describing the exact attribute to modify, the operation (add/delete/replace) and the value.